cedric-cnam/WSVPA/distance-languages.md

   - for general E.D. that can be represented by finite weighted transducers
   - on-the-fly transducer's composition & pruning.

-it is presented in following paper:
+it is presented in the following paper:

 > Mehryar Mohri
 > Edit-distance of weighted automata: General definitions and algorithms